phgandhi02/f1tenth_amr/README.md

 1. Controls for Robotics
 1. Computervision

+## Repo Architecture:
+The repo is organized in the following fashion:
+ - f1tenth_amr repo directory:
+    - .devcontainer: This is to enable portability and reproducability of code.
+The repo was developed on VS Code so you can use VS Code to open the devcontainer and run the code in the repo.
+    - carlikeBot: This directory contains the ROS package to run the car in Gazebo using ROS2 control and gazebo_ros2_pkgs.
+Please refer to the package README for more details.
+    - .gitignore: This file removes any unnessary files from tracking.
+Make adjustments as necessary to ensure repo only contains files that are relevant.
+    - hardwareList.md: This file contains all the hardware that was used in the project to develop the car.
+    - workflowSteps.md: This file walks through how the project was developed to assist others who may be trying to imitate or learn how we developed this car.

 The F1tenth_amr is a autonomous guided car that uses Lidar and camera to navigate the map.
 The project uses the Robotics Operation System (ROS), and use Issac Sim to simulate the robot.